Yes, yes, yes! TNR Trust was in the NEWS!

 The mobile clinic Carla was speaking of is now nearly finished!
 With this mobile clinic, TNR Trust will be able to visit more remote areas where low-cost vet care is lacking.

-Education will help to make the locals aware of health issues, rabies prevention and how to care for their cats and dogs.
+Education will help to make individuals aware of health issues, rabies prevention and how to care for their cats and dogs.

 Vaccination against rabies applies to all dogs and cats – pets and strays.
 It is cheaper to vaccinate a dog against rabies than to give a person post-exposure prophylaxis (treatment after a dog bite).
 Treatment of rabies for people is expensive and not readily available in rural areas, while 1 vaccine for a dog or cat costs about 60 Ksh (including needle syringe)!